yuvtorres/data-analysis-pipeline/README.md

 - Number of words used (non repeated)
 - List of words used one time (for each poem)

 In order to find trends, it is necessary to join some data-time related with each poem.
-The data decided is the date of born of the Poet.
+The data decided is the date of born of the Poet
 - Date the Poet was born (from Wikipedia API, and some webscraping)

 Also, its possible to make a general analysis of the words used by decade and see which are the most used words in each decade or what words have stopped being used.

-## The facts
+## The Reports

+The analysis by word is limited to words that have more than four characters.

 ## Conclusion